 Clarify the purpose

-Leaders need to be clear on the purpose of goal setting before implementing goals for employees, and in addition, need to understand what will motivate each employee to achieve the expected outcome.
+Leaders need to be clear on the purpose of goal setting before implementing goals for employees, and need to understand what will motivate each employee to achieve the expected outcome.
 This will assist leaders in directing focus and effort for the employee.
 For example, if an employee does not have the required skills to achieve a challenging performance goal, this can have an impact on their motivation, self-efficacy, and ultimately lead to disengagement.
 In this instance, it would be better for the leader to set a difficult learning goal, for the employee to gain the skills required, monitor progress, provide feedback and review when necessary prior to setting a challenging performance goal.

 Link individual and organisational goals